 One blip on my husband’s otherwise stellar record of service.
 Years of documented high performance.
 Awards.
 And then one mediocre Officer Evaluation three years ago -- that has since been successfully appealed -- ended it all.

-If you are in the military community and haven’t been living under a rock, then you know that the Army is downsizing.
-The officer ranks are being cut through Officer Separation Boards (OSBs), Early Retirement Separation Boards (ERSBs), and slashed promotion rates.
+Sometimes, the military goes through a downsizing.
+In 2014, the officer ranks were cut through Officer Separation Boards (OSBs), Early Retirement Separation Boards (ERSBs) and slashed promotion rates.

 Army regulations call for officers who are passed over for promotion twice to be automatically separated from service.